jli05/jli05.github.io/_posts/2025-05-28-write-boot-sector.md

 layout: post
 ---

-[BIOS](https://en.wikipedia.org/wiki/BIOS) stands for Basic Input Output System.
-On an IBM PC compatible machine, it provides basic routines for input/output, and governs the booting process till an Operating System takes over.
-This system has been somehow superceded by UEFI.
-But for its simplicity, we will write a boot sector that displays "Hello!" on Intel or AMD's i386 or x86_64 architecture.

 ## How does IBM PC and compatible boot?
-On an IBM PC compatible machine, once the [Power-On Self Test](https://en.wikipedia.org/wiki/Power-on_self-test) (POST) is run, the BIOS selects a boot device, then copies the first sector from the device, into physical memory at memory address 0x7C00, and transfers control to that boot sector.
-On other systems, the process may be quite different.
+On an IBM PC compatible machine, once the [Power-On Self Test](https://en.wikipedia.org/wiki/Power-on_self-test) (POST) is run, the [BIOS](https://en.wikipedia.org/wiki/BIOS) selects a boot device, then copies the first sector from the device into physical memory at memory address 0x7C00, and transfers control to that boot sector.

-## A Boot Sector in `nasm` assembly language
+## A boot sector in assembly code
-Different assemblers may have different syntax.
-Below is written for `nasm`.
+Below is written for the `nasm` assembler.
 Its documentation can be found at [https://www.nasm.us/xdoc/2.16.03/html/nasmdoc0.html](https://www.nasm.us/xdoc/2.16.03/html/nasmdoc0.html).

 `boot_sect.asm`: